vinishgeorge/aoai-realtime-audio-sdk/samples/middle-tier/python-fastapi/README.md

 - `AZURE_OPENAI_ENDPOINT`: Your Azure OpenAI endpoint URL.
 - `AZURE_OPENAI_DEPLOYMENT`: The name of your Azure OpenAI deployment.

-Authentication is handled via `DefaultAzureCredential`, supporting environment-based credentials, managed identities, or Azure CLI authentication.
+Authentication is handled via `DefaultAzureCredential` from `azure.identity.aio`, requiring async credentials.
+It supports environment-based credentials, managed identities, or Azure CLI authentication.

 ### Using OpenAI Realtime API Backend